KarlVaello/Nexa-Board/README.md

 # Nexa-Board
+Nexa-Board is an open source project, based on STM32F103 microcontroller.

 ### What is Nexa-Board?
-Nexa-Board is an open source project, based on STM32F103 microcontroller.

 Hardware characteristics
 -	72 MHz
 -	Full duplex RS-485 fully configurable.
+- CAN-BUS
--	Xx GPIO pins
+-	17 GPIO pins
+- 7 to 15 V power input
--	Power polarity protection
+-	Power input polarity protection

-Software
+Software characteristics
+- RS-485 libs to easy multimaster communication

 ### Why does it exist ?

 ### Getting Started/Requirements/Prerequisites/Dependencies
 - Getting it

 - Installing It

 - Configuring It

 - Running it

 ### Project that use Nexa-Board